 The Trek to Everest Base Camp Return by Helicopter trip package is a unique trekking itinerary in the Everest region with the addition of helicopter flight experience.
 As a result, hikers of all levels of experience gravitate to it.
 You will trek through breathtaking scenery to get to the foot of the world's tallest mountain peak and fly back in a helicopter directly to Kathmandu.
-You get to enjoy the region's magnificent natural beauty comfortably with our helicopter return EBC trek.
+You get to enjoy the region's magnificent natural beauty comfortably with our Everest Base Camp Trek Return by Helicopter.

 The trails we guide you on during the trek emphasize acclimatization, relaxation, and exploration.
 You get to explore the local communities, heritage sites, and religious landmarks.
 Monasteries, chortens, and gompas are examples of Tibetan Buddhism-inspired architecture in the Everest region.
 You'll also see a lot of Mani walls, colorful prayer flags, prayer wheels, and Tibetan scripture stones, among other things.